gulam101/Cooking-School-Project/README.md

 <a name="Credits"/>
 ### Description:

 This project I did for my level 4 HNC course for multi-media.
 For this project, I had to build a website that would be submitted to the assignment.
 During this design I had to do research into building a website and I had to pick a theme.
-For the theme of the website I went with a cooking website that would be focused on classes and signign up.
+For the theme of the website I went with a cooking website that would be focused on classes and online classes.
+For the core element of the website I went with the cooking theme in the end because I already had some research to begin with.
+I do admit I had no idea how I was going to lay it out since I didn’t want to spend too much time on the website.
+For inspiration I did look at a few website layouts that shared a similar theme to my design.

 ### Prerequisites: